geralang/ccoredeps/README.md

 `geratypes.h` may be modified, but `GeraFreeHandler`, `GeraAllocation`, `GeraArray`, `GeraString`, `gfloat`, `gint` and `gbool` are all expected to be defined in the exact same way they are defined here.

-`geracoredeps.c` has to exist in the `src`-directory to be included in the compilation by default by `gerap`.
+`geracoredeps.c` has to exist at the directory root to be included in the compilation by default by `gerap`.